kyma-project/kyma/docs/01-overview/ui/ui-01-gui.md

 ## Integration

-Kyma Dashboard is a web-based UI for managing resources within Kyma or any Kubernetes cluster.
+Kyma dashboard is a web-based UI for managing resources within Kyma or any Kubernetes cluster.
 It consists of separate micro front-end applications managed by the [Luigi framework](https://luigi-project.io/).
-Kyma Dashboard has a dedicated Node.js back end, which is a proxy for a [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).
+Kyma dashboard has a dedicated Node.js back end, which is a proxy for a [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).